Mind the Gap? Not for SVP Hardness under ETH!: Introduction

 \begin{restatable}[\ETH hardness of $\svp_{p, \gamma}$]{theorem}{thmsvpethhard} For any $p\in (2, \infty)$, there exists a constant $\gamma > 1$ such that for all sufficiently large $n \in \Z^+$, there is no $2^{o(n)}$ time algorithm for $\SVP_{p, \gamma}$ over $\R^n$ unless the randomized Exponential Time Hypothesis is false. \end{restatable}

-To prove this theorem we first show a novel property of the integer lattice $\Z^n$, which says that for any $p > 2$, there exists a target of the form $ \vec t = k \cdot 2^{-z} \cdot \vec 1_n$, for some positive integers $k$ and $z$, such that there are exponentially more lattice vectors close to it in the $\ell_p$ norm, than the number of short vectors, i.e., vectors around the origin.
-(Technically, we need a stronger property--that for any even integer $2l \in \Z$, there exponentially more lattice vectors close to $\vec t$ than vectors around $2l \vec t$.
-See \cref{ssec:tech_overview} for more about this property.)
+To prove this theorem we show a novel property of the integer lattice $\Z^n$, which says that for any $p > 2$ there are exponentially more lattice vectors close (in the $\ell_p$ norm) to $\frac{1}{2}\vec 1_n$, than the number of short vectors, i.e., vectors around the origin.
 Then we borrow techniques from \cite{AS18} to show that we can use the $\cvp_{p, \gamma}$ instances constructed in the proof of Theorem \ref{thm:CvpEthHard} to generate an $\svp_{p, \gamma'}$ instance for some $\gamma' > 1$ via a Karp reduction.
 Chaining together the efficient reductions from $\sat$ to (gap) $\lin$, from (gap) $\lin$ to $\cvp_{p, \gamma}$ and from $\cvp_{p, \gamma}$ to $\svp_{p, \gamma'}$, we get our result.

 \textbf{$p = \infty$ case.} We note that the reduction from $k$-$\problem{SAT}$ to $\cvp_{\infty}$ and $\svp_{\infty}$ in \cite[Corollary 6.7]{BGS17} achieves a gap of $\gamma_p = 1 + 2 / (k-1)$.
 Therefore for $k = 3$, they get a gap of $2$, and hence we know the $\ETH$ hardness of $\cvp_{\infty, \gamma}$ and $\svp_{\infty, \gamma}$ for $\gamma = 2$ since their work.